bricemason/cascade/README.md

 `./scaffold.sh MyApp my-app`

+You can also scaffold an app with the [Marcy framework](https://github.com/bricemason/marcy) baked in:

+`./scaffold.sh -marcy [APPNAME] [APPDIRNAME`

+An example scaffold with Marcy baked in might look like:

+`./scaffold.sh -marcy MyMarcyApp my-marcy-app`

 #### Building

 Once your app has been generated, there will be a build.sh script under the `scripts` directory of your app.
 To execute a build run the following command: